 Business name: Your business name appears on your profile, and is searchable in both the Simple Search and the Advanced Search.
 Your business logo can be uploaded as an image, and is displayed on your profile.

-Social media: As well as your email address and website, list here the URLs for your Facebook, LinkedIn and Google+ profiles as well as your Twitter username.
+Social media: As well as your email address and website, list here the URLs for your Facebook and LinkedIn profiles as well as your Twitter username.
 These links are displayed in the listings vignettes and at the top of your profile.

 Background and qualifications

 Information provided here can be accessed from the Simple Search page or the Simple Search box on the Advanced Search page.

 Background: List relevant experience, e.g. working in a specialised field, or the number of years you have worked as a full-time freelance indexer.

 Qualifications: In the field provided, you should include tertiary qualifications and training courses, especially indexing training.

 Note that, wherever possible, your qualifications and experience should support your claims to specific subject specialities.
 For example, if you have an arts degree but want to claim expertise in a specialised area such as medicine, it might be wise to point to any experience you have that would support your claim to such expertise.